 |Implement new staffing model and procedures to reduce the number of Elections Canada workers at polling stations and the number of shared touch points with voters|

-For a potential fall election, electors would be encouraged to wear a mask when they go to vote.
+For a potential snap election, electors would be encouraged to wear a mask when they go to vote.
 They could also bring their own pen or pencil to mark their ballot.